kusholino/mellanox-updater/README.md

-# Mellanox Device Updater
+# SerialLink

-A Python tool for automating serial communication with Mellanox switches and network devices using configurable playbooks.
+A Python tool for automating serial communication with network devices and switches using configurable playbooks.

 ## Table of Contents